Ruud Gullit: HFC Haarlem

-On 22 September 1978, Gullit signed professionally for HFC Haarlem under coach and former West Bromwich Albion player Barry Hughes.
-Gullit made 91 league appearances for Haarlem, scoring 32 goals.
-He made his debut for the club at just 16 years and 11 months old, on 19 August 1979 (Haarlem-MVV Maastricht 2-2), becoming at the time the youngest player in the history of the Eredivisie.
-In his first year at Haarlem, the club finished bottom of the Eredivisie, but bounced back the following season winning the Eerste Divisie.
-Gullit was named as the best player in the Eerste Divisie that season.
+On 22 September 1978, Gullit signed his first professional contract for HFC Haarlem, then coached by former West Bromwich Albion player Barry Hughes.
+He made his debut for the club at just 16 years and 11 months old, becoming at the time the youngest player in Eredivisie history.
+Haarlem finished bottom of the Eredivisie in his first season, but bounced back to win the following season's Eerste Divisie title, where Gullit was named the league's best player.

 In the 1981–82 season, Gullit was in fine form as Haarlem finished fourth and qualified for Europe for the only time in their history.
 In that same season, Gullit scored the goal he would later consider his finest: "Playing against Utrecht I went past four defenders and then the goalkeeper, and scored.
 It was an unforgettable goal for me."
 Hughes was so impressed with the young Gullit that he described him as the "Dutch Duncan Edwards".

+In total, Gullit made 91 league appearances for Haarlem, scoring 32 goals.